top of page

 Born and raised in Prince Albert, Saskatchewan, I am an outdoorsy girl at heart.
 I spent my summers at Besnard lake up north in the Canadian shield, fishing, swimming, cliff-jumping, hiking and waterskiing.
 Alberta became my home in 2004, and I have fallen in love with Edmonton (though I wish it were just a little closer to the mountains).

 My journey in psychology began early on.
 I was described as a mediator and peace-keeper as a child, and have always been especially interested in the curative powers of animals and nature.
-I also consider myself to be a highly sensitive human.
+I also consider myself to be a highly sensitive human, and received my ADHD diagnosis in adulthood.

 After finishing my Bachelor’s degree in Psychology I worked in a group home with at-risk youth, which fuelled my value for advocacy and gave me some great skills for working with kids who are having a really tough time.